Open Enrollment

 To learn more about enrolling in long-term disability coverage, or increasing existing coverage, view rules and restrictions at z.umn.edu/longdisability.

-Retirees may enroll in medical and dental benefits through the University.
 Dental plans for all retirees are the same as those for active employees, but the retiree will pay the whole monthly premium.
-Learn more about your options below or download the Enrollment Guide for Retirees and Disabled Participants (PDF).
+Learn more about your medical options below or download the Enrollment Guide for Retirees and Disabled Participants (PDF).

 Medical plans for retirees under 65 are the same as those for active employees, though the retiree will pay the whole monthly premium.